 The United States has long offered a promise of opportunity and safety to arriving immigrants.
 We work to ensure that our country safeguards that promise, and to ensure that immigrants are treated fairly, equally, and with dignity.

 Immigrants, many of whom work in poultry plants or other extremely labor-intensive industries, are often denied basic protections in the workplace.

 Their children, many of them U.S. citizens, are often denied school enrollment or the educational services required under the law.

 In their communities, they’re subjected to surveillance, racial profiling and harassment by law enforcement officers who assume they are undocumented solely because of how they look and the language they speak.

 Politicians and media figures have only encouraged this environment by spreading false propaganda that blames immigrants for our nation’s problems and by enacting discriminatory laws that stigmatize them.

-Based in Atlanta, our Immigrant Justice Project takes on cases that few private lawyers will accept, seeking systemic reforms and representing victims of injustice.
+Throughout the Deep South, our Immigrant Justice Project takes on cases that few private lawyers will accept, seeking systemic reforms and representing victims of injustice.